 - Repeat if any permanent marker remains.

-This process works so well because the rubbing alcohol in the dry-erase marker eats through the permanent marker, while the tip of the marker acts as a little scrub brush, lifting and removing the marks.
+This process works so well because the rubbing alcohol in the dry-erase marker eats through the permanent marker, while the tip of the marker acts like a little scrub brush, lifting and removing the marks.

 Clean More With Rubbing Alcohol